 WATER UCHIWA FAN

-Water uchiwa (fan) is a traditional craft made by pasting a very thin colored handmade Japanese paper (ganpishi) on the bamboo bones of the fan and then applying a natural varnish.
-The washi paper is produced in Mino, Gifu prefecture which boasts a 1300 years history.
+Mizu-uchiwa (water fan) is a traditional craft made by pasting a very thin colored handmade Japanese paper (ganpishi) on a bamboo handle component of the fan that is finished with a layer of natural varnish.
+The Japanese paper, washi is produced in Mino, Gifu prefecture which boasts 1300 years history of washi production.

-The water uchiwa, which was created with great care and effort.
+The mizu-uchiwa was created with great care and effort.
 In the past it was so popular it was hard to obtain.